For My Woman

-Background and composition

 Background and recording

-The Easybeats had formed in Sydney, Australia in 1964 by five immigrant men, settling on a line-up consisting of English Stevie Wright (lead vocals), Scottish George Young (rhythm guitar), Harry Vanda (lead guitar), Dick Diamonde (bass guitar) and Snowy Fleet (drums).
-Although they had formed at the height of Beatlemania in Australia, they were never particularly influenced by the the Beatles, and according to Vanda "were captivated by the music of the Pretty Things and the Rolling Stones", hastily taking on a rhythm and blues-approach to their music.
+The Easybeats had formed in Sydney, Australia in 1964, by five immigrant men, settling on a line-up consisting of Englishmen Stevie Wright (lead vocals) and Snowy Fleet (drums), Scottish George Young (rhythm guitar) alongside Dutchmen Harry Vanda (lead guitar) and Dick Diamonde (bass guitar).
+Although they had formed at the height of Beatlemania in Australia, the Easybeats were never particularly influenced by the Beatles, and according to Vanda "were captivated by the music of the Pretty Things and the Rolling Stones", hastily taking on a rhythm and blues-approach to their music.
 Music critic David-Hughes Owens stated that their influence from the Beatles "ended with their boyish charm", and instead stated that they took an approach which was more similar to the Kinks in "raw performance and delivery".

 While performing at a club called Beatle Village in Darlinghurst, Sydney, the band were discovered by manager Mike Vaughan, who quickly garnered an interest for the fledging group.
-On 11 December 1964, the Easybeats signed Vaughan as their manager, after which he promptly introduced them to Ted Albert, an aquaintance of Vaughan.
+On 11 December 1964, the Easybeats signed Vaughan as their manager, after which he promptly introduced them to Ted Albert, an acquaintance of his.
 Albert, who ran record label and publishing company Albert Productions was similarly impressed with the band, particularly the songwriting talents of Young.
-The Easybeats were signed onto Albert Productions, after which Albert managed to negotiate future distribution for the band's records on Parlophone, something the band were reportedly overjoyed with, since "it was the Beatles record label".
+The Easybeats were signed onto Albert Productions, after which Albert managed to negotiate future distribution for the band's records on Parlophone, something they were reportedly overjoyed with, since "it was the Beatles record label".

 In January 1965, the Easybeats entered the 2UW Theatre in Sydney, where Albert had set up a makeshift recording studio, utilizing a two-track tape recorder.
 Albert, keen on not missing out any potentially commercial compositions by the band, wanted the Easybeats to record a "demo of every song they knew".
-In the end, the demo session produced three original Wright and Young composition and one cover, respectively; "Say That You're Mine", "The Bells", "For My Woman" along with a cover of Ben E. King's "I (Who Have Nothing)".
-On these tracks, the group performed on their respective instruments, with Wright playing percussion on the recordings, something that "got the rest of the band so sick of them [maracas]" that they "threatened to smash their instruments".
+In the end, the demo session produced three original Wright and Young composition and one cover, respectively; "Say That You're Mine", "The Bells" and "For My Woman", along with a cover of Ben E. King's "I (Who Have Nothing)" (1963).
+On these tracks, the Easybeats performed on their respective instruments, with Wright playing percussion on the recordings, something that "got the rest of the band so sick of them [maracas]" that they "threatened to smash their instruments".